osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Types.md

 The type identifier

 **Response**
-The response includes a status code and a serialized access control list.
+The response includes a status code and a response body.

+**Response Body**
+The ACL for the specified type

 **.NET Library**
 ```csharp